itspriddle/josh.fail/_pages/about.md

 I've written a bit about some of the [professional][] and [open source][] work I've done.

-These days I am the Director of Software Development and a co-founder at [BuiltFast][], a privately owned, founder-led hosting company focused on bringing true service back to the hosting space.
+These days I'm Co-Founder and Director of Software Development at [BuiltFast][], a privately owned, founder-led hosting company focused on bringing true service back to the hosting space.